AndreaHobby/AndreaHobby/README.md

 #### 👩🏾‍🎓 Education

-I got my MS in Epidemiology from Georgetown University with a Certificate in Data Science.
+Currently, I am a doctoral student at Johns Hopkins School of Public Health.
+Previously, I got my MS in Epidemiology from Georgetown University with a Certificate in Data Science.
 For undergraduate, I graduated from Wellesley College.
-Incoming doctoral student at Johns Hopkins School of Public Health in June 2024.

 #### &#x270f; Recent Data Science Articles
 * [Race Correction in Kidney Function Algorithms and Disparities in Kidney Transplant Wait List Time](https://healthdatascience.substack.com/p/race-correction-in-kidney-function)